ScienceLogic: History

+In 2024 monitoring data from Rackspace was stolen using a vulnerability in ScienceLogic's SL1 platform.

+Acquisitions

+In 2016, ScienceLogic announced the acquisition of Minnesota-based company, AppFirst.

+Funding

 In 2010, ScienceLogic received $15 million in Series A funding from New Enterprise Associates.
 Two years later, ScienceLogic raised an additional $15 million in funding from Intel Capital.
-In 2015, ScienceLogic received $43 million in Series D funding, led by Goldman Sachs In 2016, ScienceLogic announced the acquisition of AppFirst.
+In 2015, ScienceLogic received $43 million in Series D funding, led by Goldman Sachs.

 Following the launch of the SL1 product line in 2018, which by the company and its partners said was the industry's first context-infused AIOps platform, ScienceLogic received $25 million in growth financing from Square 1 Bank.